(785) 864-4073 cco@ku.edu

 Our Mission

-Our programs provide meaningful service opportunities for students, address various needs through collaborative partnerships, and empower our community through education and advocacy.
+Our programs provide meaningful service opportunities for students, address various needs through collaborative partnerships, and strengthen our community through education and advocacy.

 Our Impact